chartes/e-NDP_HTR_benchmark/README.md

-HOME-ALCAR training experiments to fit aligned cartularies from HOME-ALCAR database into Kraken HTR core.
+e-NDP_HTR training experiments to fit transcribed pages from AN, LL105-126 registers into Kraken HTR core.

 # Definitions